Best for Cash Back Rewards: Discover Cashback Checking

 Credit unions refer to account-holders as members rather than as customers, which helps explain why their average fees and rates tend to be more consumer-friendly than those you'll find at banks.
 However, credit unions have their own disadvantages.
 LMCU, for instance, only operates branch locations in Michigan.
 Most people considering the Max Checking account will need to rely on LMCU's online banking and its partnership with Allpoint, a nationwide network of ATMs.
 The credit union also provides up to $15 in monthly reimbursements for non-network ATM fees, but we recommend looking elsewhere if you find it difficult to bank without any access to in-branch services.

 Best Bank Rewards Rate: Axos Rewards Checking

 We've found that Axos Bank™ provides one of the highest rewards interest rates for an online bank.
 Axos Rewards Checking earns a monthly maximum of 1.25% APY, based on how many of its activity requirements you meet each month.
-This rate is higher than the typical 1.00% APY you can expect at competing online banks.
 Every month, you earn 0.4166% APY for each one of the following activity requirements:

 - Receive monthly direct deposits totaling $1,000 or more

 - Use Rewards Checking Visa® Debit Card at least 10 times per month for everyday purchases (min $3 per transaction)

 - Use Rewards Checking Visa® Debit Card at least 15 times per month for everyday purchases (min $3 per transaction)